lore/lore/docs/tutorial/Step10.md

 ### Visual Check-in

 If everything went well, your application should still look like this.
 Nothing has changed visually, but if you click on any of the colors now, the route URL should update to something like `localhost:3000/colors/12`.
+If you have the developer tools open, you'll also see an error in the console.
+We'll be addressing that in the next step.

 ![New Lore App](../../images/step10-visual.png)